sarthak268/Obstacle_Avoidance_for_UAV/README.md

   year = {2018}
 }
 ```
-You may also want to look at the following paper (accepted at ICUAS 2020).
+You may also want to look at the following paper (accepted at ICUAS'20).
 ```
 @article{Bhagat2020UAVTT,
   title={UAV Target Tracking in Urban Environments Using Deep Reinforcement Learning},